ekardian/dryncs/README.md

 # update database of Music, Movies, etc with the option 9
 ````

+For Copy Music Folders

+Create a file some.txt that will contain what you want to copy, example `M1` or more items, see the populated files.

+Run dryncs, navigate with the tab key / arrow key to the target directory selecting with the space bar and pressing Enter.

+Select the some.txt navigating with the tab keyboard and arrow keys.
+Select with space bar.
+Enter

+done.

+Check the log files for more information.

 ## Ejemplo
 For test and practice you can populate dirs and files with `populate-dirs-files` and `populate-dirs-files-ns2`